 Suggested Phased Reopening Resources

 There are many discussions occurring in various places about re-opening churches and what that means.
-Until there is a vaccine, there needs to be a focus on protecting people and not spreading the disease.
-Remember, many people are asymptomatic and not aware that they may be spreading the disease.
+Although there is a vaccine, there still needs to be a focus on protecting people and not spreading the disease.
+Remember, many people are asymptomatic and not aware that they may be spreading the virus.
 Also, as people begin traveling more, the virus can easily spread across communities and state lines.

 Re-opening churches means considering much more than Sunday worship.
 Creating a Phase-in Plan allows Church Leadership to anticipate and plan ahead while providing the entire congregation with an understanding as various decisions are made.
 Remember – it is about caring for the health and well-being of everyone, particularly those who are older or with compromised immune systems.